-A lot of book have been written about Jesus.
+A lot of books have been written about Jesus.
 It’s not really surprising.
 An obscure boy from nowhere becomes perhaps the most influential person who ever lived.
 A third of the world believes he was divine.

 And so the books keep rolling off the presses – or off the keyboards these days when anyone can be a published author.
 Everyone can have an opinion about Jesus!